OpenF2/F2/docs/src/app-development.md

 F2 fully supports secure apps.
 A secure app is one that exists inside an `iframe` on a container _and_ is hosted on a different domain.
 The F2.js SDK provides developers with seamless handling of Context, UI and the other F2 APIs whether or not an app is secure.
 This means app developers do not have to code apps any differently if an app is secure.

 An app is defined as "secure" in the [AppConfig](../docs/sdk/classes/F2.AppConfig.html#properties-isSecure).
-Creating the `AppConfig` is something that is done when apps are registered on the (coming) Developer Center, or within the Container Developer's app catalog.
+Creating the `AppConfig` is something that is done when apps are registered on the [Developer Center](index.html#developer-center).

 Noting the `isSecure` property, the `AppConfig` looks like this: